 How much do books and course materials cost?

-Books and course materials are included in the program costs with the exception of the Credit Courses (Taste of College classes).
+Books and course materials are included in the program costs with the exception of the Credit Courses (Taste of College Program).
 Taste of College students can purchase any books or other required items at the University bookstore, and these items are not included in tuition costs.
 The syllabus given to you on the first day of class will include the needed materials for the course.

 Where are classes held?